cristoper/feedmixer/README.rst

 Feel free to open an issue on Github for help: https://github.com/cristoper/feedmixer/issues

 Support the project
 -------------------

-If this package was useful to you, please consider supporting my work on this and other open-source projects by making a small (like a tip) one-time donation: `donate via PayPal <https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=E78W4LH2NADXE>`_
+If this package was useful to you, please consider supporting my work on this and other open-source projects by making a small (like a tip) one-time donation: `donate via PayPal <https://www.paypal.me/cristoper/5>`_

 If you're looking to contract a Python developer, I might be able to help.
-Contact me, Chris, at dev@orangenoiseproduction.com
+Contact me at chris.burkhardt@orangenoiseproduction.com

 License
 -------